phrp720/Security-Operations-Center/S.O.C/Installation/server/Phase_6/Installation.md

 # Phase 6 - Osquery/FleetDM

-### This is the sixth phase of our S.O.C. installation.

 In this phase we will setup our EDR Tool with its prerequires.

 The tools that we are going to install are:

 - FleetDM
 - Redis
 - Osquery

+## Prerequisites

 ### Installation of npm and fleetctl